-When the 'Advanced Color Settings' option is checked you can enter a custom gamma value or dot gain curve setting (see 'Dot gain' on page 38).
+Figure 38 shows a range of dot gain values that can be used as a guide for different types of press settings.
+This is a rough guide as to which dot gain setting you should use on any given job.
+When the Advanced color settings option is checked you can enter a custom gamma value or dot gain curve setting (see 'Dot gain' on pages 37-38).

-Conversion options and rendering intents
+Conversion options